3 Zhun1 屯

 Alternatively itseeks a masculine correlate (for marriage, which leads to the birth of new life).
 But the masculine correlate exists only fictitiously here in the imaginary inner upper trigram Li (clinging, fire).
 Li denotes the eyes, while the upper trigram Kan is water and a blood trigram, signifying tears of blood.
 Line 6 looks for the imaginary masculine (line 3), which makes it cry without end, with bloody tears.

-Commentary on the image: (Line 6 is in a state of) crying without end with bloody tears; how can it last long?
+Commentary on the image: Line 6 is in a state of crying with bloody tears ceaselessly.
+How can it last long?

 Zhun has missed all opportunities for initiation along its path and reaches the end; it won’t last very long unless a quick breakthrough is made.
 It must seek a way to be birthed, or it will perish.